 I've climbed this route a dozen times or so since '95.
-It's easy access and has a cool variety of crack sizes and friction face all make it a must do and do again route.
-Buck Fever lies 100 ft left of the "Classic Dihedral" and around the giant boulder sitting up against the slab.
+Its easy access and has a cool variety of crack sizes and friction face all make it a must do and do again route.
+Buck Fever lies 100 feet left of the "Classic Dihedral" and around the giant boulder sitting up against the slab.
 It climbs an inviting crack up to a small, crescent-shaped roof (belay), then 3 bolts to the second roof (belay 2).

 P1.
-The first pitch begins with cool hands and a smooth face (climb the crack as much as possible) for 25 ft to a good stance where you can sink a bomber #4 Camalot with a runner.
+The first pitch begins with cool hands and a smooth face (climb the crack as much as possible) for 25 feet to a good stance where you can sink a bomber #4 Camalot with a runner.
 Then head left for the 5.9 or right for a cool 5.10 variation, they rejoin up another 20 or so feet.
 The left is a finger dihedral that leans until you pull over a wide hands or layback bulge (note: ropes often get stuck here pulling them on the descent).
 This is pretty secure climbing so far, but it takes a little creativity.
 Next squirm and grunt through some rough wide stuff that fits med size gear in the back.
 Climb to the crescent roof and place a small cam then go out the right side and onto the face (always a thrill going from crack onto a face!) then back left to the obvious anchors.

 Pitch 2 is all friction face baby!
 Take only 3 draws cuz that's all there is...3 bolts.
 The first bolt is a little left and about 15-20ft out from the belay.
 Don't blow the clip or you'll slide right past your belayer, who will have enough time to cut the rope if you're a whiner.
 Clip the next 2 bolts then run for the anchors on easier climbing.